harshbg/secondbrainai/README.md

 ---

 ## 🎥 Demo
-You can view a full demo of the project [on YouTube](https://youtube.com/your-demo-link).
+You can view a full project demo [on YouTube](https://youtube.com/your-demo-link).

 ---